irvanherz/apiranha/README.md

 sam local invoke <FunctionName>
 ```

-### Security

-Apiranha ensures security by requiring API keys for accessing the screenshot service and user APIs.
-It’s recommended to further enhance security by integrating AWS Cognito or IAM for access control and monitoring usage with AWS CloudWatch.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.